 While sex certainly brings a unitive value, it is not the foundation for a relationship, but a byproduct of that foundation.
 A study published in the Journal of Sex Research confirms this sentiment, citing 11,000 unmarried individuals who reported lower levels of communication and relationship satisfaction in their long term relationships than did those couples who waited or abstained from sex.
 At best sex on the first date seems to have little to no positive impact on the future of the relationship, and at worst lowers relationship satisfaction or leaves women who value themselves and their sexuality with feelings of regret.

-Furthermore, research consistently shows that the less sexual partners a woman has, the lower her rate of divorce.
+Research consistently shows that the less sexual partners a woman has, the lower her rate of divorce.
 The Institute for Family Studies shows that groups of women who have been with over 10 sexual partners consistently have the highest rate of divorce at 33%, compared to women who have been with 3-9 partners (26%) and women have had 0-1 partners before marriage (5%).
 Sex is an intimate expression of love and understanding that is tragically cheapened and devalued in our modern day society.
 Your sexuality and dignity deserve much more thought and care than the shallow “hell yes” that is (poorly) encouraged by Cosmo.